-All classics majors are required to take two of the following three introductory courses: CLAS 150 The Greeks and the West, CLAS 151 Civilization of Rome, COLT 150x Origins of Western Literature and Culture.
+All classics majors are required to take the following introductory courses: CLAS 150 The Greeks and the West and CLAS 151 Civilization of Rome.
 In addition all majors must have completed one of the two elementary language sequences (including GR 220 or LAT 222).